-Data Science Speaker Series at UofT: Tom Wright
+Data Sciences Speaker Series at UofT: Tom Wright

 Join us for the next installment of the Data Science Speaker Series at U of T with: